 MEd in Early Childhood Education

-- High quality, affordable education and career preparation for less than $2,600 for six hours per semester**
+- High quality, affordable education and career preparation

 - Specialized coursework aligned with the National Association for the Education of Young Children (NAEYC) advanced standards